 M.F.A. in Radio-Television-Film from Temple University (1991), an M.A. in Anthropology from the University of Arizona (1987), and a B.A. in English and French from the University of Wyoming (Magna Cum Laude, Phi Beta Kappa, 1981).

-Her new film Hippie Family Values, a feature-length documentary about hippie elders and their legacy in the southwest, will premiere at the Santa Fe Film Festival in February 2018.
+Her new film Hippie Family Values, a feature-length documentary about hippie elders and their legacy in the southwest, premiered at the Santa Fe Film Festival in February 2018.
 The project was supported by an Artist Project Grant from the Arizona Commission on the Arts and a Research Fellowship from the Hanson Film Institute, in addition to funds raised through an Indiegogo crowdfunding campaign.
 The film is distributed to the educational market by New Day Films.

 Seckinger’s previous films have been screened on PBS, at international festivals in the US, Europe, Canada, Australia and Latin America, and non-theatrically throughout the U.S. Her 2004 diary/documentary Laramie Inside Out, about the aftermath of Matthew Shepard's 1998 murder in her hometown community, had its U.S. broadcast premier on PBS in June 2007, and is distributed by New Day Films, Filmoption/Canada, and American Public Television.
 It has been screened at dozens of universities, conferences and community events across the country, and purchased for the permanent collections of nearly 400 colleges and universities.